openstack/training-guides/doc/upstream-training/index.rst

 **Still looking for help: please**
 `register <https://openstackfoundation.formstack.com/forms/mentoring>`_

-For more information about the past trainings, see :doc:`upstream-archives`.
+For more information about the past trainings and local upstream trainings, see :doc:`upstream-archives`.

 Outline and online slide index
 ==============================